mikeolivotto/tune-geeks/README.md

 ### Third Party Services / Gems

+**[Stripe](https://stripe.com/au)** - Payment processing platform, allowing the app to take payment for sold items.
+Stripe is added as a gem, and selected data is passed through  (ie. item name, artist, and price) so that the service is able to correctly charge the buyer.
+On successful completion of the transaction, data is sent back to the app to allow it to make updates to relevant models.

-**Devise** - An authentication gem with complete MVC solution.
-Devise allows for a very simple to setup yet robust solution to provide authentication to the app, meaning the app can allow users to sign up and sign in, and subsequently display different views to the user based on their authorisation to see certain elements (eg. a user should only be allowed to see their own personal details and previously bought/sold items).
+**[Devise](https://github.com/heartcombo/devise)** - An authentication gem with complete MVC solution.
+Devise allows for a very simple to setup yet robust solution to provide authentication to the app, [meaning](https://stripe.com/au) the app can allow users to sign up and sign in, and subsequently display different views to the user based on their authorisation to see certain elements (eg. a user should only be allowed to see their own personal details and previously bought/sold items).

-**Simple Form** - A ruby gem that allows for easy creation of forms with labels, and rendering errors by default when rendering the form with invalid data.
-Helpfully, it checks the databse for data types applicable to each column, and automatically renders an appropriate form type (eg. if the column has a `:text` data type, Simple Form will render a `textarea` input)
+**[Simple Form](https://github.com/heartcombo/simple_form)** - A ruby gem that allows for easy creation of forms with labels, and rendering errors by default when rendering the form with invalid data.
+Helpfully, it checks the database for data types applicable to each column, and automatically renders an appropriate form type (eg. if the column has a `:text` data type, Simple Form will render a `textarea` input)

-**Bootstrap** - Bootstrap has been used comprehensively in the design of the app to simplify the front end development, ensuring the app has a professional and consistent look.
+**[Bootstrap](https://getbootstrap.com/)** - Bootstrap has been used comprehensively in the design of the app to simplify the front end development, ensuring the app has a professional and consistent look.
 Many pre-made components such as cards and nav bars have been used throughout the site and further custom-styled using a variety of Bootstraps included classes

 ### App models